LEARNAcademy/syllabus/apartment-app/backend/devise.md

 - Logging into Google Drive gives me permission to read some files and permission to edit other files.
 - When I am on the internet in the US, I can watch certain movies on Netflix, but not when I am outside the US.

-The last instance shows an authorization scheme that is not dependent on au**then**tication.
+The last instance shows an authorization scheme that is not dependent on authentication.

 [Authorization](https://en.wikipedia.org/wiki/Authorization)